Pat Posey

-Pat Posey (he/they)(born 1978) is an American musician, educator, and administrator.
-He is active as a saxophonist, clarinetist, and tubaxist.
+Pat Posey (they)(born 1978) is an American musician, educator, and administrator.
+They are active as a saxophonist, clarinetist, flutist, and tubaxist.

 Early life and education

 Posey was born in Columbus, Ohio and grew up in Woodbridge, Virginia.
-He attended Louisiana State University, earning a Bachelor of Music degree, and the University of Michigan, earning a Master of Music degree.
-While at Michigan, he was a saxophone student of Donald Sinta.
+They attended Louisiana State University, earning a Bachelor of Music degree, and the University of Michigan, earning a Master of Music degree.
+While at Michigan, they were a saxophone student of Donald Sinta.